 Since 2013, an account on EJARI is a must thing to have for every tenant and landlord.
 Ejari is an online portal where you need to submit all your documents regarding house tenancy and also by the landlord, and all the documents are to be up-to-date with time.
 Registration of your contract with Ejari is a must to make your contract legal.

-Any typing centre can do this work with a minimum charge considered.
+Any typing center can do this work with a minimum charge considered.
 The amount of security deposit, rent, yearly rent cheques, area, everything related to your rented property should be mentioned in your account of Ejari.
-Make sure you get a receipt when you are done the uploading.
+Make sure you get a receipt when you are done uploading.
 Document clearing in Dubai is a very lucid and important step.PRO service in Dubai is enriched with people and their vast knowledge regarding all your inquiries.

 Any Rise In Rent Should Be According To RERA